guspollitzer/circuit-breaker-tester/readme.md

        res4j config7:  65906 (82.38%),  14094 (17.62%),  49050 (94.00%),   3133 ( 6.00%),  16856 (60.60%),  10961 (39.40%),     65.23%
 ```

+### Test #3: ⎵⎴╱⎴
-### The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *valley - plateau - climb - plateau*, 20 seconds each, 80 seconds in total.
+The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *valley - plateau - climb - plateau*, 20 seconds each, 80 seconds in total.
 ```
 Report
 Test duration:83725